All Products

 admissionallowlist.kritis.grafeas.io/allow-acs-images created

-3. Run the following command to check whether the whitelist takes effect:
+3. Run the following command to verify that the whitelist configuration is successful.

 kubectl get admissionallowlists.kritis.grafeas.io